 Paul Malyszka has been teaching piano at the Suzuki Music School since 2002.
 He was a student of the Suzuki Method beginning his study at the age of three.
 He received his B.A. in Music from Manhattanville College and M.M. in Piano Performance from The University of Hartford at The Hartt School of Music.
 He has also worked as the Director of the Choral and Chamber Divisions at The Wooster School in Danbury, CT for 15 years where he directed the Middle and Upper School Handbell Choirs, Middle School Chorus, Wooster Singers, Madrigals Choir, and the Middle and Upper School Chamber Ensembles.
 Paul has been the Director of Music at King Street United Church of Christ in Danbury, CT since 1999.
 He is the full time organist and choir director of the Junior and Senior Choirs.
 He has also worked as the Piano Accompanist for the Southington Festival Chorale, and King Low Heywood Thomas School in Stamford, CT.

 Ms. Julie graduated from the Cleveland Institute of Music as the first undergraduate to ever receive a dual degree in violin performance and Suzuki pedagogy and be registered to teach through book 10.
+She also received her Masters in Violin Performace and Suzuki Pedagogy from the Hartt School of Music.
 Ms. Julie studied at CIM with William Preucil, Brian Lewis, and Phil Setzer.
 She graduated from the Juilliard Pre-College Division in 2015, and also received full merit scholarships at both the National Orchestral Institute and the Round Top Festival Institute.
 She was also a scholarship recipient at the Meadowmount School of Music where she studied and performed for four summers, and the Green Mountain Chamber Music Festival.
 She now teaches and performs throughout western Connecticut.

 Ms. Bobi holds a BA in music, viola performance, from the State Academy of Music in Sofia, Bulgaria; an MM cum laude, viola performance, from the Hartt School of Music; and received long-term Suzuki teacher training from Hartt.
 She is a member of the American String Teachers Association and the Suzuki Association of the Americas.
 She is a member of the Bristol Symphony Orchestra and the New Britain Symphony.
 She is a former member of the National Opera and Seasons Chamber Orchestra in Sofia, Bulgaria.